 Designing with these considerations in mind will fully enable your virtual learners, and maximize your organization's time, energy, and return on investment.

-To get real-life training and experience facilitating in a virtual environment, consider our Virtual Classroom Facilitator Certificate course.
-Learn how you can earn your Virtual Classroom Facilitator Badge and access the complete course description by clicking on the icon below.
+To get real-life training and experience facilitating in a virtual environment, consider our Virtual Classroom Facilitation Mastery Series certificate course.
+Learn how you can earn your Virtual Classroom Facilitation Badge and access the complete course description by clicking on the icon below.